TomKamphuys/cold-clipper/README.md

 ## Introduction
 See e.g. https://robrobinette.com/How_the_Marshall_JCM800_Works.htm#Cold_Clipper by @robrob

 The Cold Clipper is common in high(er) gain amps.
-It is an unbypassed gain stage, often said to be biased cold and therefore easily clipping the signal and causing pleasant harmonic distortion.
+It is (mostly) an unbypassed gain stage, often said to be biased cold and therefore easily clipping the signal and causing pleasant harmonic distortion.
 Over time I have come to question this statement.

 ## Triode gain stage